 Components of a Media Based Aquaponics System

-First and foremost, one of the essential components in the media-based system is the grow bed.
+One of the most important components in the media bed system is the grow bed.
 The grow bed is where you grow your plants.
 Make sure your grow bed is:

-- made of food-grade materials that will not leak unwanted chemicals into the water, or that will affect the water pH.
+- made of food-grade materials that will not leak unwanted chemicals into the water or affect the water pH.

 - Strong enough to hold the water and growing media.